nvoynov/creq/README.md

     $ gem install creq

-Of course you can choose the other standard way through cloning repository and installing the gem by hand (you must also have [Bundler](http://bundler.io/) installed):
+You can also choose another way through repository cloning and install the gem by hand (check if you have [Bundler](http://bundler.io/) installed):

     $ git clone https://github.com/nvoynov/creq.git
     $ cd creq